devbaghda/devbaghda/README.md

 - 👋 Hi, I’m David
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C at 42 Roma Louiss school
 - 💞️ I’m looking to collaborate on projects for newbies
 - 📫 How to reach me LinkedIn: https://www.linkedin.com/in/david-baghdasaryan-6a366731